Sort The Court Strategy.Hub

 • Salary is paid per correct entrant.

-• Penalties deducted for mistakes.
+• Penalties are deducted for mistakes.

-• Family expenses applied automatically.
+• Family expenses are applied automatically.

 The tension comes from choosing speed vs accuracy—you rarely have enough time for both.